of the chancel

-We would like to thank everyone who has supported us so far, including a number of grants we have received from the organisations below.
+We would like to thank everyone who has supported us, including a number of grants we have received from the organisations below.

 “The true church can never fail.